Who are you calling an Islamophobe?

 As we accept more and more refugees and immigrants whose values and beliefs are often at odds with our own, which one will change the other for the better, and who is to define what the better is.

 Today, to favour one over the other, even if you are Muslim, is to invite accusations of being an Islamophobe or of spreading Islamophobia.

-This quisling-like collusion between lesser-believers and the superior variety that the Koran preaches are Muslims, reached absurd heights in France with both Muslims and non-Muslims accusing a respected Arab novelist and journalist of being an Islamophobe and inciting Islamophobia.
+The quisling-like collusion between Islamic traditionalists and their enablers reached absurd heights in France with both accusing a respected Arab novelist and journalist of being an Islamophobe and inciting Islamophobia.
 The derogative labels have respectively replaced racist and racism, Islam being a religion not a race, as the goto epithets when you want to put a stop to any discussion that hits too close to home.

 Following is a portion of the report by Hugh Schofield, BBC News on what happened next, which I include here in the event that the link to "Algerian novelist Kamel Daoud sparks Islamophobia row" is lost (http://www.bbc.com/news/world-europe-35653496)

 On the one hand Daoud deplored the far-right "illusion" which treats all immigrants as potential rapists.
 But by far the greater part of his anger was directed at the "naive" political left, who in his view deliberately ignore the cultural gulf separating the Arab-Muslim world from Europe.

 Thus, according to Daoud, Europe welcomes immigrants with visas and material sustenance - but without addressing what really counts, which is the world of values.

 What Cologne showed, says Daoud, is how sex is "the greatest misery in the world of Allah."